-No survivors likely in crash of Pakistani plane carrying about 40 people
+About 40 people feared dead in Pakistan plane crash

 Jamshed, a singer in one of Pakistan’s first major rock bands in the 1990s, abandoned his singing career to join the Tableeghi Jamaat group, which travels across Pakistan and abroad preaching about Islam.

+In his last tweet, Jamshed posted pictures of a snow-capped mountain, calling Chitral "Heaven on Earth".
+The region is one of the most popular tourist destinations in Pakistan.

-According to the flight manifest, there were several people on board with foreign names.
+According to the flight manifest, there were three people on board with foreign names.

 Plane crashes are not uncommon in Pakistan and safety standards are often criticized.

-In recent years, media has reported on multiple near-misses as planes over-run runways and engines caught fire.
+In recent years, media have reported on multiple near-misses as planes over-ran runways and engines caught fire.

 In 2010, a passenger plane crashed in heavy rain near Islamabad, killing all 152 people on board.
-Two years later, an plane operated by a private Pakistani company, with 127 people on board, crashed near Islamabad.
-All on board killed.
+Two years later, a plane operated by a private Pakistani company, with 127 people on board, crashed near Islamabad.
+All on board were killed.

+In 2006, a PIA plane crashed near the central city of Multan killing 45 people.

-(Additional reporting by Asad Hashim in ISLAMABAD and Gul Hamad Farooqi in CHITRAL,; Writing by Drazen Jorgic; Editing by Kay Johnson, Robert Birsel)
+(Additional reporting by Mehreen Zahra-Malik and Amjad Ali in ISLAMABAD and Gul Hamad Farooqi in CHITRAL,; Writing by Drazen Jorgic; Editing by Ralph Boulton)